nim-lang/website/jekyll/_posts/2022-02-01-this-month-with-nim.md

 ---
-title: "This Month with Nim: Feburary 2022"
+title: "This Month with Nim: January 2022"
 author: The Nim Community
 excerpt: "January and December introduced cool and interesting libraries."
 ---